newville/wxmplot/_sources/imagepanel.txt

 :class:`ImagePanel`:  A wx.Panel for Image Display
 ==========================================================

-The :class:`ImagePanel` class supports image display (ie, gray-scale and false-color intensity maps for 2-D arrays.
-As with :class:`PlotPanel`, this is derived from a :class:`wx.Panel` and so can be included in a wx GUI anywhere a :class:`wx.Panel` can be.
-While the image can be customized programmatically, the only interactivity built in to the :class:`ImagePanel` is the ability to zoom in and out.
+The :class:`ImagePanel` class supports image display, including gray-scale and false-color maps or contour plots for 2-D arrays of intensity.
+:class:`ImagePanel` is derived from a :class:`wx.Panel` and so can be easily included in a wx GUI.

-In contrast, an :class:`ImageFrame` provides many more ways to manipulate an image, and will be discussed below.
+While the image can be customized programmatically, the only interactivity built in to the :class:`ImagePanel` itself is the ability to zoom in and out.
+In contrast, an :class:`ImageFrame` provides many more ways to manipulate the displayed image, as will be discussed below.

-.. class:: ImagePanel(parent[, size=(4.5, 4.0)[, dpi=96[, messenger=None[, data_callback=None[, **kws]]]]])
+.. class:: ImagePanel(parent, size=(4.5, 4.0), dpi=100, messenger=None, **kws)

    Create an Image Panel, a :class:`wx.Panel`